-In the case where the total income of an individual (including interest) does not exceed €12.000 in a tax year, then the rate on interest income is reduced to 3% (instead of 30%).
+In the case where the total income of an individual (including interest) does not exceed \in 12.000 in a tax year, then the rate on interest income is reduced to 3% (instead of 17%).

 - 6. Rental income is also subject to personal income tax / corporation tax. - 7.
-For Cyprus sourced rental income where the tenant is a Cyprus company, partnership, the state or local authority Special Contribution for Defence on rental income is withheld at source and is payable at the end of the month following the month in which it was withheld.
-In all other cases the Special Contribution for Defence on rental income is payable by the landlord in 6 monthly intervals on 30 June and 31 December each year.
+On 13 September 2023 the CTA issued a Circular pursuant of which rental income from self-catering accommodation that is rented out via online platforms will be treated, subject to certain conditions, as business income (therefore, subject to Income Tax and exempt from Special Defence Contribution). - For Cyprus sourced rental income where the tenant is a Cyprus company, partnership, the state or local authority, Special Contribution for Defence on rental income is withheld at source and should be paid in two tranches, by 30 June (on rental income withheld during January - June) and 31 December (on rental income withheld during July - December).